 This album page features a chronological listing of The Waterboys major albums, from their radical self-titled debut album to the latest album released in August 2020, called Good Luck, Seeker.

-Also included are the Mike Scott solo albums plus The Waterboys' live albums and the various compilations, plus Steve Wickhams only solo album (to date).
+Also included are the Mike Scott solo albums plus The Waterboys' live albums and the various compilations, along with the two solo albums from Steve Wickham.